TrueSparrowSystems/openapi-test-suite/README.md

   schemaType: 'string'
 }
 ```
-here kind indicates the type of validation error, debugLevel indicates the level at which the validation failed and schemaType indicates expected schema.
+Here kind indicates the type of validation error, debugLevel indicates the level at which the validation failed and schemaType indicates expected schema.
 #### Case 2: Validate array of object data.
 ```
     const data = require('./examples/dataToBeValidated_2.json');